Attested: Abisson at position 175 in the Ravenna Cosmography

-Where: At or near Portpatrick, NW998540, on the west coast of the Rinns of Galloway.
+Where: At or near Portpatrick, NW998540, on the west coast of the Rinns of Galloway, suggested partly by the order of listing in the Cosmography and partly by the meaning.
 This is the end of the road on the northern side of the Solway Firth, west from Carlisle and Hadrian's Wall.
 It is also the terminus for the shortest sea crossing to Ireland, of just 35 km, which a modern canoeist can easily do in 5 hours on a fine day.

 Name origin: Greek

 Notes: Between Galloway and Ireland lies the North Channel, within which is a sea trench up to 300 metres deep known as Beaufort's Dyke.
 It was hugely important to ancient sailors to know if coastal waters were unusually deep, because their main defence against being wrecked on a lee shore by adverse winds was to let down an anchor.
 Ptolemy reported an Αβυσσαπολις on the coast of Oman, where the sea also becomes deep very rapidly, most likely at modern Khor Rori.
 See here for a discussion of all Roman names in this area north of the Solway.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 30 May 2023 to main Menu